Supply chain managers, across industries, will agree that nothing is more frustrating than:

 - Inventory is distributed efficiently to reach customers in the fastest, most efficient manner.

 - There is enough inventory to meet demand while optimizing storage costs.

 - Business owners have enough visibility into operations to make improvements and informed decisions.

 Overseeing physical distribution of inventory is a major component of supply chain management.

-But to understand distribution, it’s important to understand the different types of distribution channels and how inventory moves through the supply chain.
+But to understand distribution logistics, it’s important to understand the different types of distribution channels and how inventory moves through the supply chain.

 Wholesalers offer either raw materials or finished goods in bulk at a low price and can be sold to manufacturers, distributors, or retailers.

 Wholesalers are oftentimes involved in the distribution of raw materials that are used to make a finished product.
 For instance, fabric wholesalers provide materials to clothing manufactures, so they produce finished garments.